dfe-analytical-services/ees-data-screener/README.md

 **run.R** <br>

-This is the script that you need to use to setup your environment, select the files, and run the screener.<br>
+This is the script that you need to use to setup your environment, designate the files, and run the screener.<br>

-Once you have run the screener, select your report in the file window within the project folder, and click to 'Open in browser' (Chrome works best and is recommended for full functionality, though it still works in some other browsers).
+Once you have run the screener, select your report in the file window within the project folder, and click to 'Open in browser' (Chrome works best and is recommended for full functionality, though it still works in some other browsers such as Edge).

 **data_metadata** <br>